Curriculum of the IMPRS-CMS

 We organize an annual retreat, where students present short talks or posters to each other and to their thesis advisors.
 These retreats offer excellent opportunities for feedback on scientific results and presentation techniques and for informal discussions and networking.

 In cooperation with the Ph.D. students' representatives of the MPIs, we offer complementary-skills courses for all IMPRS-CMS students.
-The groups are small and guarantee efficient learning.
 Examples are communication training (in English and German), scientific writing skills, presentation skills, proposal writing, job-hunting and interview skills, conflict management, and leadership training.